NazgulM/jenkinsProject/README.md

 By using CI/CD, developers can catch and fix issues earlier in the development process, reducing the risk of bugs and errors in production.
 It also helps to automate the deployment process, making it faster and more reliable.

+CI/CD is a method to frequently deliver apps to customers by introducing automation into the stages of continuos delivery, and continuous deployment.
+CI/CD is a solution to the problems integrating new code can cause for development and operations team.
 ## Create Job

 ### Freestyle Project